TFirst99/minimal-website/content/pages/demo.md

 <hr class="thin">

 This page was adopted from work by [Oskar Wickström](https://x.com/owickstrom).
-I have essentially copied [his website](https://owickstrom.github.io/the-monospace-web/) to use as the features page for this site.
+I have essentially copied [his website](https://owickstrom.github.io/the-monospace-web/) to use as this demo page for my site.
 Many thanks to him for creating such a great resource.

 You can find the source code for the original here: [github.com/owickstrom/the-monospace-web](https://github.com/owickstrom/the-monospace-web)